sourcegraph/handbook/content/departments/technical-success/support/process/managing-cs-k8s.md

 4. Make sure you can access your cluster with kubectl by running the following command: ` kubectl config view`
 5. You should now have access to the CS-GKE instance and run Kubernetes commands locally via kubectl.

-> NOTE: The CS-GKE instance is deployed to the `ns-sourcegraph` namespace. `beatrix-test` is the name of the cluster.
+> [!NOTE] The CS-GKE instance is deployed to the `ns-sourcegraph` namespace. `beatrix-test` is the name of the cluster.

-> WARNING: All your kubectl commands from now on are connected to the CS-GKE Kubernetes Instance.
+> [!WARNING] All your kubectl commands from now on are connected to the CS-GKE Kubernetes Instance.

 ## Upgrading CS-GKE Kubernetes Instance